JanssenProject/jans/docs/janssen-server/reference/database/mysql-ops.md

 *  `GRANT ALL PRIVILEGES ON jansdb.* TO 'jans'@'localhost';`

 ### Create new user claims to `jansPerson`:
 * You can add additional attributes to `jansPerson` table and use them.
-This will be similar to LDAP where DB stores all user attributes in one entry.
+Here DB stores all the user attribute information in one entry.
 Additional attributes will not affect the server functionality.
 * Ensure you restart services after DB schema modification

 ### **Modify column size of jansPerson** :